NeuralCrop: Combining physics and machine learning for improved crop yield projections: Results

 \subsubsection{European wheat}

-The temporal correlations between simulated and statistical yields for each region over 2000-2019 are shown in Figures~\ref{EU_wheat_correlation}a-b.
-LPJmL simulations exhibit strong spatial heterogeneity, with high correlations in eastern Europe, but weak or even negative values in parts of Western and Southern Europe and especially most France, while NeuralCrop results present a more spatially consistent pattern of positive correlations.
-Figure~\ref{EU_wheat_correlation}c illustrates the spatial distribution of correlation difference between NeuralCrop and LPJmL (also see Supplementary Information Fig.~\ref{fig_EU_wheat_cor_difference}).
-Among 775 subnational regions, NeuralCrop achieves higher correlation in 479 regions, accounting for 61.8\%, with 149 regions (19.2\%) showing notable improvements where the correlation increases more than 0.2, and only 29 regions (3.7\%) exhibit a decrease in correlation exceeding 0.2.
-NeuralCrop shows pronounced improvement in Western Europe, particularly in France and its neighboring regions.
-These regions are consistent with the spatial distribution of eddy-covariance flux observations (see Supplementary Information Fig.~\ref{fig_EU_wheat_fluxnet_sites}), indicating that more comprehensive observational data is expected to further enhance NeuralCrop's performance to capture interannual yield variability.
-At the country level, NeuralCrop achieves higher mean correlation in 20 out of 26 countries, as shown in Fig.~\ref{EU_wheat_correlation}d.
-For example, in France, the largest wheat producer in the EU \cite{noia2025past}, NeuralCrop shows strong improvements, where median correlation increases substantially (from 0.03 to 0.37), with more consistent performance across subnational regions.
-When compared against the ensemble median of five other GGCMs from AgMIP over the period 2000-2016, NeuralCrop also demonstrates strong performance in capturing interannual yield variability, achieving higher mean correlations across the majority of regions, as shown in Extended Data Fig.~\ref{EU_wheat_correlation_AgMIP} (also see Supplementary Information Fig.~\ref{fig_EU_wheat_cor_difference_AgMIP}).
-It is noted that the other AgMIP GGCMs also perform weakly in France, suggesting a common challenge for current GGCMs in this region.
-This further indicates that NeuralCrop provides a promising alternative to reduce biases in existing GGCMs.
+The temporal correlations between simulated and statistical yields for each region over 2000-2016 are shown in Figures~\ref{EU_wheat_correlation}a-c.
+LPJmL exhibits strong spatial heterogeneity, with high correlations in Eastern Europe, but weak or even negative values in parts of Western, Central, and Northern Europe (such as many regions of France and Germany).
+Notably, the ensemble median of AgMIP captures a similar but generally weaker spatial correlation pattern to LPJmL, indicating a common challenge for current GGCMs in the latter regions.
+In contrast, NeuralCrop presents a more spatially consistent pattern of positive correlations.
+Figures~\ref{EU_wheat_correlation}d-e illustrate the spatial distribution of the correlation difference between NeuralCrop and GGCMs(also see Extended Data Fig.~\ref{EU_wheat_correlation_country}).
+Among 800 subnational regions, NeuralCrop achieves higher correlation in 528 regions than LPJmL, accounting for 66\%, with 258 regions (32.25\%) showing notable improvements where the correlation increases more than 0.2.
+When compared against the ensemble median of AgMIP, NeuralCrop also demonstrates strong performance in capturing interannual yield variability, achieving higher correlations in 601 regions with 414 regions showing notable improvements (correlation increase exceeding 0.2).
+At the country level, NeuralCrop outperforms LPJmL (AgMIP) in 16 (19) of the 26 countries (see Extended Data Fig.~\ref{EU_wheat_correlation_country}).
+NeuralCrop shows pronounced improvement in Western and Central Europe, particularly in France and Germany.
+These regions are consistent with the spatial distribution of eddy-covariance flux observations (see Supplementary Information Fig.~\ref{fig_EU_wheat_fluxnet_sites}), suggesting the potential to further improve NeuralCrop's performance to capture interannual yield variability with more comprehensive observational data.